Introverts and Relationships:

 - The secrets to healing every day

-The Quiet Rise of Introverts is available for pre-order now.
-Available in print and Kindle fall of 2017.
+The Quiet Rise of Introverts is available now.
+Available in print and Kindle versions.

 The Quiet Rise of Introverts is my story.
 It’s about learning to know and accept your introverted nature and how to move through life without losing energy and fighting emotions.
 It is not about making an introvert into an extrovert.
 It’s about learning how to be sensitive and real while in loving relationships.